Updated: May 2, 2018

 15. Pueblo Bonito Pacifica – Cabo San Lucas, Sunset Beach

 Exquisite adults-only, all-inclusive resort with two dazzling pools, an award-winning spa, and a private golf course.
 Sophisticated rooms and suites all include private terraces, some with personal plunge pools.
-Tower rooms and suites add 24 hour butler service, upgraded amenities, and access to an exclusive lounge.
+Tower rooms and suites add 24-hour butler service, upgraded amenities, and access to an exclusive lounge.
 Sumptuous dining here focuses on contemporary Baja flavors using local, organic produce, fresh seafood, and fine meat cuts.
-The Pacifica’s design and style celebrates its desert surroundings with sand-colored buildings, cactus gardens, and raked sand landscaping.
+The Pacifica’s design and style celebrate its desert surroundings with sand-colored buildings, cactus gardens, and raked sand landscaping.
 Located on Sunset Beach on the Pacific side of Cabo San Lucas, about ten minutes’ drive to the marina and downtown nightlife.